musawenkosikhulu/Machine-Learning-Real-State-project/README.md

 # Machine-Learning-Real-State-project
-Machine learning project where I predict the price of the house based on the certain features about the house.
+Machine learning project from Kaggle where I predict the price of the house based on the certain features about the house.